-Why colourblind people will not buy from you!
+Why colourblind people won't buy from you.

 First things first, colour blindness is a misnomer.
 The condition is actually colour vision deficiency as true colour blindness is where no colour can be seen at all, which is rare.

 According the the HSE(Irish Health Service) “people with colour vision deficiency, are unable to see colours the same way that most people do, and they may have difficulty distinguishing between two different colours.”

 How common is colour vision deficiency?

 Colour vision deficiency affects approximately one in 12 men, and one in 100 women.
 In most cases, the condition is inherited.
 Therefore between up to 13% of your website visitors will have some form of colour vision deficiency which is a noticeable percentage you your market or target audience.

 There are three main types of colour vision deficiency:

 Red-green deficiency (deuteranopia).
 This is the most common type.
 People with this condition cannot distinguish certain shades of red and green.

 Blue-yellow deficiency (tritanopia).
 This type is rare.
 For people with this type of colour vision deficiency, it is difficult to distinguish between blue and green.
 Yellow can appear as a pale grey or purple.